theryangeary/homelab/README.md

 ## Design Philosophy

-I have to maintian this in my free time.
+I have to maintain this in my free time.
 Things should be stupidly simple.
 If I come back after time away and forget everything, it should be difficult to mess things up and easy to do the right things.